 He’s a young child studying to be a government official.
 That’s it.

-In fact, Amiboshi, who masqueraded as Chiriko of the Suzaku seven, got WAY more screentime while pretending to be Chiriko than the real Chiriko did.
+In fact, Amiboshi, who masqueraded as Chiriko to trick Miaka and Suzaku Seven, got WAY more screentime while pretending to be Chiriko than the real Chiriko did.
 That.
 Is.
 Sad.

 During neither death do you feel sad in the least because you never got to give one iota of a damn about these characters.